LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

 <img class="fancyimage" style="width:500px" src="img/ConvoBuilder/advtutorial/many_bots_design.png">

-With the addition of Bot Groups and Bot Group Collaboration, we’re able to create multiple bots that work together seamlessly to assist users.
+With the addition of *bot groups* and *bot group collaboration*, we’re able to create multiple bots that work together seamlessly to assist users.
 Collaboration allows conversations to be passed around to each bot as needed, ensuring that each user has access to the bot they need to satisfy their intent.
 An added benefit of the "many bot" approach is apparent during development.
 Multiple developers are able to work on the same account, each focusing on a separate bot without the concern of conflicts.

 ### Breaking up the monolith